mawady/cv-recipes/README.md

 ## Notes
 - For single-label classification, mirco F1 and accruacy are equal.
 For multi-label, they are not.
 - For imbalance dataset, use weighted F1 instead of macro F1.
+- Training hacks/Fastai: progressive resizing, gradual unfreezing